 Alzheimer's disease attacks the brain, causing problems with memory, thinking and behavior.
 Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.
-Alzheimer's is a form of dementia, accounts for 50 to 80 percent of dementia cases.
+Alzheimer's is a form of dementia and accounts for 60 to 80 percent of dementia cases.

 Memory loss is one of the earliest symptoms, along with a gradual decline of other intellectual and thinking abilities, called cognitive functions, and changes in personality or behavior.

-Symptoms of Alzheimer's disease include memory loss, language deterioration, impaired ability to mentally manipulate visual information, poor judgment, confusion, restlessness, and mood swings.
+Symptoms of Alzheimer's disease include memory loss, language deterioration, impaired ability to mentally manipulate visual information, poor judgment, confusion, restlessness and mood swings.
 Eventually Alzheimer's destroys cognition, personality, and the ability to function.
-The early symptoms, which include forgetfulness and loss of concentration, are often missed because they resemble natural signs of aging.
-10 Warning Signs of Alzheimer's and Dementia
+The early symptoms, which include forgetfulness and loss of concentration, are often missed because they resemble natural signs of aging, rather than warning signs that indicate something more serious is at work.

-Up to 4.5 million people in the United States suffer from Alzheimer's disease.
-The disease usually begins after age 65 and risk goes up with age.
-Nearly half of those age 85 and older may have the disease.
-Alzheimer's disease is a progressive disease, but its course can vary from 5 to 20 years.
-Alzheimer's disease damages the brain, which in turn can results in increased complications that can lead to death, such as trouble swallowing, increased risk of choking, and increased susceptibility to infection.
+Around 5.5 million people in the United States suffer from the disease.
+It usually begins after age 65 and the risk increases with age.
+About one-third of people age 85 and older have the disease.
+AD is a progressive condition, but its course can vary widely.
+It damages the brain, which in turn can result in complications that lead to death, such as trouble swallowing, increased risk of choking, aspiration and increased susceptibility to infection.
 The time course of the disease varies by individual, ranging from five to 20 years.

 In 1906, a German doctor named Dr. Alois Alzheimer noticed changes in the brain tissue of a woman who had died of an unusual mental illness.
 He found abnormal clumps and tangled bundles of fibers.
 The clumps are now called amyloid plaques and the tangles are called neurofibrillary tangles.
-Today, these plaques and tangles in the brain are the prime suspects in damaging and killing nerve cells and they are considered signs of Alzheimer's disease.
+Today, these plaques and tangles in the brain are the prime suspects in damaging and killing nerve cells, and are considered telltale signs of this disease.

-Microscopic changes in the brain begin long before the first signs of memory loss.
-There is a loss of cells and pathways in areas of the brain that are vital to memory and other mental abilities.
+Microscopic changes in the brain begin long before the first signs of memory loss, though.
+Cellular degeneration occurs, especially in pathways and areas of the brain that are vital to memory and other mental abilities.
 There also are lower levels of some of the chemicals in the brain that carry complex messages back and forth between nerve cells.
-Alzheimer's disease may disrupt normal thinking and memory by blocking these messages between nerve cells.
-More on how Alzheimer's affects the brain.
+The disease disrupts normal thinking and memory by blocking these messages.

-Alzheimer's disease often goes unrecognized or undiagnosed in the early stages because the first symptoms are often viewed as normal parts of aging.
-To diagnose Alzheimer's disease, doctors use a series of tests and tools to evaluate thinking, behavior and physical function because there is no single scale that can definitively diagnose Alzheimer's disease by itself.
+AD often goes unrecognized or undiagnosed in the early stages because the first symptoms are often viewed as normal effects of aging.
+For proper diagnosis, doctors use a series of tests and tools to evaluate thinking, behavior and physical function because there is no single scale that can definitively diagnose the disease.

-However, the only definite way to diagnose Alzheimer's disease is to find out whether there are "plaques" and "tangles" in brain tissue.
-To look at brain tissue, however, doctors usually must wait until they do an autopsy.
+However, the only definite way to diagnose this disease is to find out whether there are plaques and tangles in the person's brain tissue.
+To inspect brain tissue, though, doctors usually must wait until they do an autopsy.
 Therefore, doctors can only make a diagnosis of "possible" or "probable" Alzheimer's disease while the person is still alive.
-At specialized centers, doctors can diagnose Alzheimer's correctly up to 90 percent of the time.
+At specialized medical centers, doctors are able to correctly diagnose the disease up to 90 percent of the time.

-There is no cure for Alzheimer's disease, but treatments for symptoms are available and research continues.
-Although current Alzheimer's treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
+There is currently no cure for AD, but treatments for symptoms are available and research is ongoing.
+Although current treatments cannot stop the condition from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for both patients and their caregivers.